UBC-MDS/programming-in-python-for-data-science/slides/module1_15.md

 ## `pd.value_counts`

 If you want to get a frequency table of categorical columns `pd.value_counts` is very useful.
 In the previous slides we talked about getting a single column from a dataframe using double brackets like `df[['column-name']]`.
 That's great but to  use pd.value_counts we need to use a different structure which you'll learn in the next module.
-Instead of getting a single columns with double brackets we only use single brackets like so:
+Instead of getting a single column with double brackets we only use single brackets like so:

 ```python
 manufacturer_column = df["mfr"]